AkshataAthreya/Navi_Bus/README.md

 # Navi_Bus
 ## RV University, Semester 2 Final project
 ## Bus Tracking System
-### A Bus tracking system used for everyday tracking of government buses, to give current location of a bus to it's upcoming bustop, and inter-connection of multiple bus stops to update every user of a bus's location
+### A bus tracking system is used for tracking government buses every day.
+It gives the current location of a bus to its upcoming bus stop and interconnects multiple bus stops to update every user of a bus's location.

 ## Hardware requirements
 - LoRa Ra-02        --> 2 pieces